BOKA Vanguard: Design

-Dockwise Vanguard is semisubmersible allowing her to lift ships or rigs out of the water, and to place them into water.
+BOKA Vanguard is semisubmersible allowing her to lift ships or rigs out of the water, and to place them into water.
 When her ballast tanks are flooded, her deck lies up to 16 m below the surface, allowing her to handle deep-draught cargoes.
-Loads can then be floated above her, and her ballast tanks empty, allowing her to lift and transport cargoes up to 110,000 tonnes, 50% more than the Blue Marlin.
+Loads can then be floated above her, and her ballast tanks empty, allowing her to lift and transport cargoes up to 110000 t, 50% more than Blue Marlin.
 She can also be loaded from a dockside, and large cargoes can be loaded by skidding them on tracks.

-Dockwise Vanguard can accommodate a crew of 40.
+BOKA Vanguard can accommodate a crew of 40.

 Cargoes

 The first cargo of Dockwise Vanguard was Chevron Corporation's Jack/St. Malo oil platform, moved from Samsung Heavy Industries in South Korea to the Gulf of Mexico.
 At 53,000 tons, Jack/St. Malo is the biggest semisubmersible floating oil platform ever built, and was loaded in February 2013.
 The journey was expected to take just under two months.
 As of 2013, Dockwise Vanguard had orders for two more deliveries, the Goliat FPSO later in 2013, and the Aasta Hansteen spar platform in 2015, both being built by Hyundai Heavy Industries.
 At 193 m long, the Aasta Hansteen platform was to be, as of 2013, the largest floating spar platform produced.